 While the proposed targets are not as ambitious as those set in some European countries (e.g. Norway 2025, France 2040 and the UK 2040) (DEFRA & DfT, 2017; Ewing, 2017; Staufenberg, 2016), Japan will become the largest car manufacturing nation (headquarters-based) to date to set a long-term phase-out strategy for conventional internal combustion engine (ICE) vehicles.
-The final strategy document will be based largely on this interim report.
+The final strategy document has not been published, but the main targets from the interim document are reflected in the long-term low emissions development strategy document submitted to the UNFCCC (Government of Japan, 2019b).
 The outcomes of this METI panel are significant not only because of the ambition of the proposed targets, but also because the panel members include CEOs of major car manufacturers (Toyota, Nissan, Honda and Mazda).

 Accordingly, the new fuel economy standards were set for trucks and buses to improve by 13-14 % by 2025 compared to the 2015 levels, and for passenger cars to improve by 32% by 2030 compared to the 2016 levels (METI; MLIT, 2019a, 2019b).

-CO2 emissions from the industry sector (including indirect emissions from electricity use as well as emissions from industrial processes) accounted for 39% of Japan’s total energy-related CO2 emissions in 2017 (GIO, 2019).
-Within the sector, the iron and steel, the chemical, and the cement industries are the three largest emitters, which respectively emitted 36%, 13% and 6% of industrial emissions in 2017 (GIO, 2019).
-In 2017, emissions in the sector have reduced by 19% below 1990 levels (11% below 2005 levels) (GIO, 2019).
-A progress report for 2017 (Keidanren, 2019) shows that the industry CO2 emissions from the member companies of Keidanren, the most influential business association in Japan, including indirect emissions from electricity use in 2017 was 11.2% lower than in 2015; the same report also reports that the large majority of the emissions reductions (8.7%) was due to the changes in industrial activity levels.
+CO2 emissions from the industry sector (including indirect emissions from electricity use as well as emissions from industrial processes) accounted for 38% of Japan’s total energy-related CO2 emissions in 2018 (GIO, 2020).
+Within the sector, the iron and steel, the chemical, and the cement industries are the three largest emitters, which respectively emitted 43%, 15% and 8% of industrial emissions in 2018 (GIO, 2020).
+In 2018, emissions in the sector have reduced by 21% below 1990 levels (15% below 2005 levels) (GIO, 2020).
+A progress report for 2018 shows that the industry CO2 emissions from the member companies of Keidanren, the most influential business association in Japan, including indirect emissions from electricity use in FY2018, was 13.3% lower than in 2005, with the majority of the emissions reductions (10.1%) attributable to the changes in industrial activity levels (Keidanren, 2020).

 The main GHG emissions reduction effort in the Japanese industry is Keidanren’s Commitment to a Low-Carbon Society (Keidanren, 2015), a voluntary action plan which has monitoring obligations under the Plan for Global Warming Countermeasures (MOEJ, 2016b).